kgisl/pythonFDP/notes/InsertSortTDD.md

   - Build a list in this order `[4, 5, 6, 0, 3, 1, 2]` - the 4th element being `0`.
 Represent this using a diagram in your notebook
   - Initialize `idx = 4` and iterate through the first part of the list (which is already sorted) and insert it into the array at the appropriate location.
 Write the code for this.

-## Place the last four elements in the list into the first part part of the list (0:3) at the appropriate location
+## Place the last four elements in the list so that the list is fully sorted
-  - Build a list in this order `[4, 5, 6, 0, 3, 1, 2]` - the 4th element being `0`.
-Represent this using a diagram in your notebook
+  - Build a list in this order `[4, 5, 6, 0, 3, 1, 2]`
-  - Initialize `idx = 4` and iterate through the first part of the list (which is already sorted) and insert it into the array at the appropriate location.
-Write the code for this.
+  - Iterate through the last four elements and perform the same operations you did in the previous exercise
+  - Validate through proper print statements that your list is actually properly sorted